mahajan07/PUBG_player_pred/README.md

 * Data Exploration:
 Check mean, quantile, and max kill <br  />
-Draw inference by plotting kill counts__
+Draw inference by plotting kill counts <br  />
-Check signs of cheating
+Check signs of cheating <br  />

 * Feature Engineering:
-Creating new features from existing to depict data in a better way Expressing relative rank instead of absolute in the form of percentage Dropping redundant features
+Creating new features from existing to depict data in a better way <br  />
+Expressing relative rank instead of absolute in the form of percentage <br  />
+Dropping redundant features <br  />
-Dropping cheaters
+Dropping cheaters <br  />
-Grouping and aggregating features
+Grouping and aggregating features <br  />

-* Model Creation:
+* Model Creation: <br  />
-Create a sequential model with Keras using Tensorflow backend Take four dense layers, three dropout layers, three batch normalizations, and use PreLu as an activation function
+Create a sequential model with Keras using Tensorflow backend __ Take four dense layers, three dropout layers, three batch normalizations, and use PreLu as an activation function __